nolafs/renaissance-website/site/content/about/_index.md

     Watch Dogs, Assassin's Creed, Far Cry, Yooka Laylee, The Outer Worlds, Battalion 1944, Forgotton Anne amongst others …

-    UKIE and BAFTA member and juror, Videogame Ambassador and renown international speaker, Stefano is a communication veteran always looking at way to innovate.
+    UKIE and BAFTA member and juror, Videogame Ambassador and renowned international speaker, Stefano is a communication veteran always looking at ways to innovate.
 team:
   heading: The Team
   team_list: